Drain Cleaning in Sarasota & Manatee Counties: What Every Homeowner Should Know

 Drain snaking (also called drain rodding or rooter service) uses a rotating cable to break through or retrieve a clog.
 It is effective for most household clogs, including hair, grease plugs, and small root intrusions.
 Snaking is the right first step for most drain problems and is typically the most cost-effective solution.

 Hydro jetting uses high-pressure water (up to 4,000 PSI) to scour the entire interior of the pipe, removing grease buildup, mineral scale, and root remnants that snaking leaves behind.
 Hydro jetting is the right choice for recurring clogs, commercial drain lines, and situations where a camera inspection reveals significant buildup.
-It delivers a more thorough result and typically keeps drains clear for longer.

 Warning Signs That Your Drains Need Professional Attention